Average Coronary Angiography costs are € 1,770, based on Coronary Angiography prices from 17 clinics.

-Patients will be required to lie on an X-ray table before being administered a sedative and a local anaesthetic.
-A catheter needs to be inserted into the patient’s blood vessels.
-Doctors can use the groin area or the arm for this purpose.
-The incision area is shaved, washed and disinfected.
-After that, the catheter is inserted into the blood vessel and it is carefully directed towards the coronary arteries or the heart.
-A radio-opaque dye is inserted through the catheter.
-The doctors are now able to discover any abnormalities in the patient’s heart or coronary arteries.
-If some arteries are too narrow, an angioplasty may be performed or a stent may be placed.
-The procedure takes around an hour.
-After the coronary angiography procedure is done, the incision is closed and a small bandage is applied.
+Patients will be asked to lie on an X-ray table before being given a sedative and a local anesthetic.
+A catheter should be placed into the patient’s blood vessels.
+Specialists can utilize the groin area or the arm for this aim.
+The incision placeis shaved, washed, and disinfected.
+Next, the catheter is introduced into the blood vessel, and it is cautiously oriented to the coronary arteries or the heart.
+A radio-opaque dye is entered over the catheter.
+The specialists now can find out any anomalies in the heart or coronary arteries of the patient.
+If some arteries are excessively narrow, angioplasty might be carried out, or a stent might be put.
+The procedure lasts about an hour.
+When the coronary angiography is done, the specialist closes the incision and applies a small bandage.

 30 to 60 minutes

-Patients are required to lie flat in their beds for around 8 hours after the coronary angiography procedure.
-They may not move their arms or legs, depending on the area where the catheter was introduced.
-Slight pressure may be applied on the incision site in order to prevent any bleeding.
+Patients are asked to lie flat in their beds for about 8 hours after the procedure.
+They may not move their arms or legs, relying on the place where the catheter was presented.
+Light pressure might be put on the incision place so as to restrain any bleeding.

-Intensive physical activities need to be avoided for a few days after the coronary angiography.
-Patients may return to work and normal activities depending on their test results.
+Patients should stay away from heavy physical activities for a couple of days after the coronary angiography.
+They may come back to their normal activities and work, relying upon their test outcomes.

 ● Heart attack